 It was incredibly freeing to know I had the power to simply move forward, imperfectly but purposefully, no longer bound by those mental roadblocks!

-My Daily Power as a Mental Health Warrior
+Conclusion: Embracing the First Step as a Mental Health Warrior

 Bruce Schutter